 5 ways to discover Ponta da Piedade – Lagos

-If you’ve heard about Lagos, Portugal, before, you’ve probably also heard about Ponta da Piedade and it’s famous golden coastline.
+If you’ve heard about Lagos, Portugal, before, you’ve probably also heard about Ponta da Piedade and its famous golden coastline.

 When visiting Lagos, you should go to Ponta da Piedade.
 This is not actually a beach in the sense that there’s no sand to lay on.

-Ponta de Piedade is an idyllic setting of brown shaded rock formations that meet the greenish blue waters of the Atlantic below, being one of the main attractions of Lagos.
+Ponta de Piedade is an idyllic setting of brown-shaded rock formations that meet the greenish-blue waters of the Atlantic below, being one of the main attractions of Lagos.

-he combination of the light brown mysterious cliffs and several shades of green and blue from the ocean and the sky truly enchant the eyes.
+The combination of the light brown mysterious cliffs and several shades of green and blue from the ocean and the sky truly enchant the eyes.

 In our opinion, Ponta de Piedade is particularly captivating when viewed from the sea.